-They say breakfast is the most important meal of the day – and with good reason too.
-Eating breakfast was associated with a lower incidence of heart disease in men between the ages of 45 and 82 as well as to improve cognitive function related to memory.
+They say breakfast is the most important meal of the day—and with good reason.
+Eating breakfast is associated with a lower incidence of heart disease in men between the ages of 45 and 82 as well as to improve cognitive function related to memory.

 Try incorporating bananas, strawberries, grapefruit, scrambled eggs, Greek yogurt, granola, muesli, ground flaxseeds and whole-wheat toast into your morning routine.
 (Check out: What 11 successful people eat for breakfast)

 Meditate + Be Grateful